Dawit Isaak

-Dawit Isaak (born 28 October 1964) is a Swedish-Eritrean playwright, journalist and writer who has been held in prison in Eritrea since 2001 without trial and is considered a traitor by the Eritrean government.
+Dawit Isaak (born 28 October 1964) is an Eritrean playwright, journalist and writer who has been held in prison in Eritrea since 2001 without charges or a trial and is considered a traitor by the Eritrean government.
 Amnesty International considers him a prisoner of conscience and has called for his immediate and unconditional release.
-For years, he was the only Swedish citizen held as a prisoner of conscience (he is now joined by the Swedish citizen and publicist Gui Minhai).
+For years, he was the only Swedish citizen held as a prisoner of conscience (he is now joined by kidnapped Swedish citizen and publicist Gui Minhai).
+As of 2025, he is considered to be one of the world's longest continuously detained journalists.
+Mike Balsamo, the president of the National Press Club claims him to be the longest detained journalist in the world.

 Asylum and Swedish citizenship

 Isaak came to Sweden in August 1987, where he settled in the west coast city of Gothenburg and became a Swedish citizen on 4 November 1992.
 When Eritrea gained independence, Isaak returned to his native country, married and had children.
 He began working as a reporter for the country's first independent newspaper, Setit.
 Eventually, he became a part-owner of the newspaper.